Zocdoc/ZocSec.SecurityAsCode.AWS/README.md

 # Contributions

 We welcome contributions and pull requests to this repo; give us feedback.

+The primary contributors to this effort are Jay Ball (@veggiespam) and Gary Tsai (@garymalaysia).

 <!-- vim: spell noexpandtab sw=4 sts=4 ts=4
 -->